 Equine Assisted Psychotherapy and Learning (EAGALA) Training, May 2-4, 2014

 Touchstone Farm is hosting the Part 2 Certification training in the Equine Assisted Growth and Learning Association (EAGALA) Model of EAP (Equine Assisted Psychotherapy) and EAL (Equine Assisted Learning).
-This training will be held on May 2 to 4, 2014.

 What is Equine Assisted Psychotherapy?